fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.RedisCache/v1.1.10/Reset-AzureRmRedisCache.md

 ```

 ## DESCRIPTION
-The **Reset-AzureRmRedisCache** cmdlet restarts nodes of an azure_2 Redis Cache instance.
+The **Reset-AzureRmRedisCache** cmdlet restarts nodes of an Azure Redis Cache instance.

 ## EXAMPLES